 Victoria has worked in the area of health and wellness for over 30 years.
-She started her career as a Nutritionist working in health promotion and disease prevention with BC Ministry of Health, Vancouver/Toronto Public Health and Capers/Whole Foods Markets.
+She started her career as a Registered Dietitian working in health promotion and disease prevention with BC Ministry of Health, Vancouver/Toronto Public Health and Capers/Whole Foods Markets.
 She became increasingly interested in the bio-psycho-social-emotional realms of self-care and healing, studying mind-body nutrition, integrated body psychotherapy, EMDR, grief, mindfulness and self-compassion and counselling psychology.

 Currently she teaches Mindful Self-Compassion workshops, provides counselling in her private practice and works as a Grief and Bereavement Counsellor with Nanaimo Community Hospice.
 Victoria loves what she is doing and feels privileged to be able to work with people at difficult points in their lives.
 She offers a truly unique, strengths based compassion oriented approach to health and healing.
 To connect with Victoria please email: email@example.com

 Carolena started her career as the Nutritionist with REACH Community Health Centre in Vancouver where she worked for over 25 years counselling thousands of clients, teaching Mindfulness Based Stress Reduction programs, facilitating Vancouver Food Policy Council and initiating many innovate community development food security programs.
 Eventually she obtained a Masters Degree in Conflict Analysis at Royal Rhodes University in B.C. and took on a management role at REACH.